WilliamLam.com

 Upon the expiry of the evaluation, customers can re-install the ESXi-Arm Fling and that will give them another 180 days of evaluation.
 Virtual Machines which have already been provisioned can be preserved, so although the process of re-installing is not ideal, you will also not lose any of your workloads which is probably the most important thing for users.

-Note: Upgrade of ESXi-Arm to newer versions are not supported, a re-installation must be performed
+Note: Upgrade of ESXi-Arm to newer versions is now supported as of v1.10 and later.
+For earlier releases, a re-installation must be performed.

 Having said all that, because the question of ESXi-Arm licensing has been coming up more and more, I wanted to share a few alternatives that could be viable for those wanting to go beyond the 180 days.